jordanconklin/ConklinOfficial-Landing-Page/README.md

 ## Project Overview

 ConklinOfficial is a modern e-commerce platform and landing page for my soccer personal brand.
-The site showcases products, provides a seamless shopping experience, and will be implementing my custom chatbot once released.
+The site showcases products and provides a seamless shopping experience.

 Visit the live site: [ConklinOfficial](https://conklinofficial-landing-page.vercel.app/)